-The Cubic configuration for the Stewart platform was first proposed in [2].
+The Cubic configuration for the Stewart platform was first proposed by Dr. Gough in a comment to the original paper by Dr. Stewart [30].
 This configuration is characterized by active struts arranged in a mutually orthogonal configuration connecting the corners of a cube, as shown in Figure 3.1a.

 Typically, the struts have similar length to the cube's edges, as illustrated in Figure 3.1a.
-Practical implementations of such configurations can be observed in Figures 1.1a, 1.1b and 1.1d.
-It is also possible to implement designs with strut lengths smaller than the cube's edges (Figure 3.1b), as exemplified in Figure 1.1c.
+Practical implementations of such configurations can be observed in Figures 1.2a, 1.2b and 1.2d.
+It is also possible to implement designs with strut lengths smaller than the cube's edges (Figure 3.1b), as exemplified in Figure 1.2c.